-Can personal data from the EU be transferred to and stored in the US while guaranteed an adequate level of data protection as that under the GDPR?
+In July 2020, the European Court of Justice (CJEU) struck down the Privacy Shield that secured unrestricted EU-US data flow on the grounds that personal data transferred to and stored in the US could not be guaranteed an adequate level of data protection as that under the GDPR.

 In a landmark decision, the CJEU struck down the Privacy Shield, one of the most widely used mechanisms allowing US commercial companies to transfer and store EU personal data in the US.